Nguyenlanhuong13a/Whitelist-Web/README.md

 2. Application is saved to MongoDB
 3. Discord notification is sent to configured channel with embed and buttons
 4. Admin clicks "Approve" or "Reject" button in Discord
+5. **For Rejections**: Modal appears asking for rejection reason (optional)
-5. Application status is updated in database
+6. Application status is updated in database with feedback
-6. Discord message is updated to show new status
+7. Discord message is updated to show new status and rejection reason
-7. User can check status through web interface
+8. User can check status through web interface and see rejection feedback

 ## Application Status System